After taking a tumble, you immediately feel pain shooting from your ankle and realize it can’t bear your weight as well.

 - Wrap above and below the joint.

-- Wrap in a figure-eight pattern, overlapping 50 percent.
+- Wrap in a figure-eight pattern, overlapping the bandage.

 At times, a severe sprain can mask a broken ankle.
-If the pain and swelling do not improve after a few days, you should see a doctor.
+If the pain and swelling do not improve after a few days of home treatment, you should see a doctor.